mmiv-center/FionaDocs/source/EndUser/end-user-contract.rst

 .. attention::

-   The following text is from the Apply website for the Steve system.
+   The following text is from the Apply website for the Fiona system.
 Please check this page for updates to the wording.

 By creating a project on the research information system you agree to the following: